vastec/ember-unused-components/README.md

 ember-unused-components
 ==============================================================================

 This script searches for unused components in your Ember project.
+It supports:
+ - classic structure,
+ - POD structures,
+ - `{{curly-braces}}` syntax,
+ - `<AngleBrackets>` syntax (also nested ones like `<Angle::MyBrackets>`),
+ - `ember-light-table`'s way of defining `cellComponent: 'component-name'` and `component: 'component-name'`
+ - `(component "component-name")` helper used in templates
+ - ignoring files,
-It supports classic and POD structures, `{{curly-braces}}` and `<AngleBrackets>` syntax, ignoring files and whitelisting components unused temporary.
+ - and whitelisting components unused temporary.

+It also has a very interesting statistics module.

 Installation
 ------------------------------------------------------------------------------